Yes, Gran Turismo Sport has a career mode and this is how it works

 This mode was inactive during my play session, but given that the Sport mode’s matchmaking and player rankings are impacted by your Sportsmanship Rating, I think it is clear what kind of experience you will find here.

-Pre-order Gran Turismo Sport Special Edition from ozgameshop.com
+Gran Turismo Sport Special Edition is out now from ozgameshop.com

 Pre-order the special edition of GT Sport (w/ gold steel book case) in preparation for the game's October release.View details